by Will Grumke February 01, 2023 6 min read

 Sometimes what you need is more protein, sometimes you need more energy, and sometimes you need specific amino acids.

 Here are a couple types of workout supplements you should consider in order to optimize your muscle gains.
 But remember, no supplement is magic.

 Pre-workouts – Pre-workouts are a great source of energy, focus, and helping your body perform its best.
-You can take pre-workouts so you can have the energy you need to train hard while working out.
+You can take pre-workouts so you have the energy you need to train hard while working out.